 Cloud Terms of Service

-CLOUD TERMS OF SERVICE between Rackspace US, Inc. ("we" or "Rackspace") and the customer who orders Rackspace® services ("you" or "Customer").
+CLOUD TERMS OF SERVICE between Rackspace US, Inc. ("we" or "Rackspace") and the individual or legal entity who orders Rackspace® services ("you" or "Customer").

 THE AGREEMENT.
 Your use of Rackspace services is governed by these Cloud Terms of Service, the Cloud Acceptable Use Policy, any applicable Country Specific Terms, and the terms of your Order.
 Your Order may have additional terms that apply to the particular services in your Order.
 When we use the term "Agreement" in any of the Order, Cloud Terms of Service, or Acceptable Use Policy, we are referring collectively to all of them, including any product specific terms that apply to the Services.
 Sections 1 - 31 of these Cloud Terms of Service state the general terms applicable to all Services, and Sections 32 - 44 state additional terms that will apply only if you elect to purchase the particular Services described in those sections.
 Your use of the Services includes the ability to enter into agreements and make purchases electronically.
 You acknowledge that your electronic assent constitutes your acceptance to the Agreement for each electronic purchase or transaction you enter.
-If you are entering into this Agreement for an entity, such as the company you work for, you represent to us that you have the legal authority to bind that entity to this Agreement.
+If you enter into this Agreement on behalf of a legal entity as identified in the online registration process, such as the company you work for, the legal entity identified shall be considered the Customer for purposes of this Agreement, and you represent to us that you have the legal authority to bind that entity to this Agreement.

 1. DEFINED TERMS.
 Some words used in the Agreement have particular meanings: